IBM/cics-bundle-maven/README.md

 1. Ensure a BUNDLE definition for this CICS bundle has already been created in the CSD.
 You will need to know the CSD group and name of the definition.
 The bundle directory of the BUNDLE definition should be set as follows: `<bundle_deploy_root>/<bundle_id>_<bundle_version>`.

+The USERID defined in the pom.xml is the developer’s credentials which need to have access to the appropriate profile_prefix.CMCI.DEPLOYER EJBROLE.
+Credentials, such as a username and password, should not be directly placed into the pom.xml file.
+Instead, variables for the credentials should be referenced in the pom.xml file.

 1. In the `pom.xml`, extend the plugin configuration to include the extra parameters below:

     ```xml